 - Instagram: promote your business and grow your following through engagements.

-- Twitter: Tweet helpful marketing tips to establish yourself as an expert in the field to gain the trust of your followers.
+- Twitter: Tweet helpful marketing tips to establish yourself as an expert in the field so that you can gain the trust of your followers.

 - Clubhouse: Join virtual parties and chat with others about anything and everything.
 Meet new people who could become your next client or might refer you to someone in need of your services.